GSA/digitalgov.gov/content/events/2020/03/2020-03-06-rpa-community-practice-cop-march-all.md

 # View this page at https://digital.gov/event/2020/03/rpa-community-practice-cop-march-all
 # Learn how to edit our pages at https://workflow.digital.gov
 slug: rpa-community-practice-cop-march-all
-title: "RPA Community of Practice (CoP) March All Hands"
+title: "RPA Community of Practice: March All-Hands Meeting"
 deck: ""
-summary: "Join the RPA Community of Practice (CoP) online to discuss the next steps in accelerating the adoption of RPA in the Federal environment. "
+summary: "Join the RPA Community of Practice online to discuss the next steps in accelerating the adoption of RPA in the Federal environment."
 host: "Robotic Process Automation Community of Practice"
 event_organizer: "Digital.gov"
 registration_url: https://www.eventbrite.com/e/95644143207